craigdanj/Prequel-Server/README.md

 # Prequel-Server
 Dummy GraphQL APIs for you to test your UIs with.
 Built with Node JS and Apollo Server.
+(Only querying supported as of now.
+Will have mutations in the future hopefully.)

 Requirements:
 ------------------